What do AmeriCorps VISTA members do?

 What is the Healthcare plan?

-The healthcare plan is an option between either a Healthcare Allowance or a Benefit Plan.
+AmeriCorps VISTA members can enroll in either a Healthcare Allowance or a Health Benefit Plan.
 The Health Care Allowance is a reimbursement program that covers out-of-pocket costs associated with healthcare expenses.
-The Benefit Plan is available for members who are legally exempt from needing to maintain qualifying healthcare coverage.
-The Plan covers eligible medical office visits, most lab and x-ray services, and limited preventative care.
-Dental and Vision insurance is provided.
+The Health Benefit Plan is available for members who are legally exempt from needing to maintain qualifying healthcare coverage.
+The Plan covers eligible medical office visits, most lab and x-ray services, and limited preventive care.
+Dental and Vision benefits are provided under both plans and telehealth services are available at no extra cost.

 What if I don’t want the Segal AmeriCorps Education Award?